opitzconsulting/uitest.js/README.md

 - `uitest.current`: This returns a singleton uitest instance, whose functions delegate to the current uitest instance of the spec/suite.
 - `uitest.current.runs(callback[,timeout])`: First, this executes a `waitsFor` call using `uitest.current.ready`.
 Then it executes the the given callback using a `runs` call from jasmine and does dependency injection for the arguments of the callback using `uitest.current.inject`.
-- `uitest.current.runsAfterReload(callback[,timeout])`: First, this executes a `waitsFor` call using `uitest.current.reloaded`.
-Then it executes the the given callback using a `runs` call from jasmine and does dependency injection for the arguments of the callback using `uitest.current.inject`.